 In August 2018, the FASB issued an ASU that revises certain aspects of the measurement models and disclosure requirements for long duration insurance and investment contracts.
 The FASB's objective in issuing this ASU is to improve, simplify, and enhance the accounting for long-duration contracts.
 The revisions include updating cash flow assumptions in the calculation of the liability for traditional life products, introducing the term 'market risk benefit' ("MRB") and requiring all contract features meeting the definition of an MRB to be measured at fair value with the change in fair value recognized in net income excluding the change in fair value related to our own-credit risk which is recognized in AOCI and simplifying the method used to amortize deferred policy acquisition costs and deferred sales inducements to a constant level basis over the expected term of the related contracts rather than based on actual and estimated gross profits and enhancing disclosure requirements.
-While this ASU is effective for us January 1, 2023, the transition date (the remeasurement date) is January 1, 2021.
-We will adopt the guidance on a modified retrospective basis related to the future policy benefit and deferred acquisition costs.
-The guidance for market risk benefits will be applied retrospectively.
+While this ASU was effective for us January 1, 2023, the transition date (the remeasurement date) was January 1, 2021.
+We adopted the guidance for the liability for future policyholder benefits, deferred acquisition costs, and deferred sales inducements on a modified retrospective basis such that those balances were adjusted to conform to ASU 2018-12 on January 1, 2021.
+The guidance for market risk benefits was applied retrospectively.
+Below are the transition date impacts for each of these items.